 As the name indicates, the privacy extensions allow you to increase your privacy and control your internet experience by blocking unwanted ads and deleting third-party scripts that might send your data to a third party without your knowledge.

-The privacy extensions like HTTPS Everywhere force websites to use more secure HTTPS encrypted versions to protect their internet connection.
+The privacy extensions like HTTPS Everywhere force websites to use more secure HTTPS-encrypted versions to protect their internet connection.

 But be cautious with these privacy extensions.
-Since they are in bulk, many of them are vulnerable and pose risks to your online privacy.
+Since they are in bulk, many are vulnerable and pose risks to your online privacy.
 Download them from reliable sources and do check their privacy policies too.

 10. Use Encrypted Messaging Apps

 By using encrypted messaging apps, users can protect their business and interpersonal communication.
 Various applications like Signal, WhatsApp, Wire, and Telegram use end-to-end encryption that safeguards data from all prying eyes.
 It is the highest encryption standard in messenger apps and ensures that anyone except for the intended person cannot read whatever messages are being sent.

 In end-to-end encryption, messages at both ends of the communications undergo encryption.
 The user should have a locally stored key to decrypt the messages.
 Such messages can not be saved on the servers.
 In this way, the messaging apps fail to protect your messages and prevent the intrusion of hackers.